The History Engine Teacher’s Guide

 - Returning the final product.
 If students still have unacceptable mistakes on their final copies, clarify what they must change before they can upload their episodes.
 You may choose to withhold grades until the episodes have been properly uploaded.

 - Registration.
-When students are ready to upload, give them the unique "class code" you received after you registered; students will need this class code to login to the Submit Entries part of the site, where they will log final episode drafts.
+When students are ready to upload, give them the unique “class code” you received after you registered; students will need this class code to login to the Edit Episodes page, where they will log final episode drafts.

 - Uploading finished episodes.
-The Submit Entries page on the website gives students step-by-step instructions for uploading their completed work.
-Students must complete each field on the Submit Entries page to successfully submit their episodes, including the title, episode date and location, body of the episode, relevant tags, and primary and secondary source citations.
+The Edit Episodes page gives students step-by-step instructions for uploading their completed work.
+Students must complete each field on the Edit Episodes page to successfully submit their episodes, including the title, episode date and location, body of the episode, relevant tags, and primary and secondary source citations.

-- Keeping the HE standards high.
-As instructors, you help determine the quality of content in the HE database.
+- Keeping the History Engine standards high.
+As instructors, you help determine the quality of content in the History Engine database.
 If a student has failed to finish the assignment or completed a less-than-satisfactory set of entries, strongly consider asking that student not to upload his/her episodes.
 The threat of withholding episodes from the site can sometimes provide motivation for students to work harder and submit more polished final drafts.

 IV.
 Using the Final Product